 This is the reality for many Egyptian Christian children.
 Christians in Egypt are treated as second-class citizens at best.
 But the situation does not steal their joy or dreams.
 They hope for a better life.
 By pairing sponsors with some of the poorest Christian children, ICC’s child sponsorship program makes this dream come true.

-Hana is a shy child, but eager to express his dreams and desire for education.
+Hana is a shy child but eager to express his dreams and desire for education.
 His Muslim public school teachers treat him poorly.
 According to Hana, one of these teachers “is very hard and violent.
 He usually hits the students and punishes them for no reason.
-He supports the other kids to fight the Christian kids.
+He supports the other kids in fighting the Christian kids.
 I don’t understand why he does this.”

 As soon as the public school day finishes, he is eager to finish his homework and attend Hope House.
 “I love the teacher who treats me well.
 She is so calm; she works in Hope House.
 I love the Hope House Center.
 My dream is to work as a lawyer.
 I want to help weak people.”